 Introducing recommendations for bioactives would be a step change in how we help the public to lead healthier lives.
 But before this can be done, a better picture of how they affect the overall health of large populations over time is needed.
 In the context of flavanols, this understanding may not be far off.

 The Cocoa Supplement and Multivitamins Outcomes Study – COSMOS – aims to provide insights into the long-term benefits of cocoa flavanols.
-This is the largest dietary intervention study of its kind following 22,000 healthy older adults in the US over four years aiming to provide robust evidence on the role that flavanols may have in promoting cardiovascular health and overall health as we age.
+This is the largest dietary intervention study of its kind following over 21,000 healthy older adults in the US over four years aiming to provide robust evidence on the role that flavanols may have in promoting cardiovascular health and overall health as we age.

 The results of COSMOS, expected in late 2021, will enable a conversation about the potential to move towards a recommended daily intake for flavanols, as well as helping to underscore the role of bioactives more generally in human health.